Best AI Robo-Advisor Alternatives for ESG Investing in 2026

 Can I use AI to build a values-aligned portfolio?

 Yes.
-Tools like Magnifi help you discover ESG and thematic funds in plain-English chat, and Walnut lets you research your real holdings through Claude or ChatGPT and design thematic baskets that reflect a theme or value you choose.
+Tools like Magnifi help you discover ESG and thematic funds in plain-English chat, and Walnut lets you research your real holdings through Claude or ChatGPT and design thematic portfolios that reflect a theme or value you choose.
 AI can help you screen, compare, and reason through choices, but it does not remove the need to decide which factors matter and to verify what any fund actually holds.

 Are these tools investment advisers?

 It varies.
 Betterment, Wealthfront, and SoFi operate as registered advisers for their managed portfolios.
-Walnut is informational and is not an investment adviser: it helps you research, frames holdings against the S&P 500, and lets you design baskets, but the decision and any trade are yours.
+Walnut is informational and is not an investment adviser: it helps you research, frames holdings against the S&P 500, and lets you design portfolios, but the decision and any trade are yours.
 Always check how each provider is registered and what its service actually includes before relying on it.

 Which option should I choose for ESG investing?

 Decide how hands-on you want to be.
 For a hands-off managed portfolio with a ready-made values option, Betterment or Wealthfront SRI portfolios fit.
-For full control over what you hold, M1 lets you build a custom pie and Walnut lets you design thematic baskets with AI on your own broker.
+For full control over what you hold, M1 lets you build a custom pie and Walnut lets you design thematic portfolios with AI on your own broker.
 Magnifi helps you discover funds first.
 SoFi suits beginners who want simplicity over deep values control.

 Walnut is informational and is not an investment adviser.
 App features, pricing, and availability change; verify current details on each provider's site before deciding.
 Nothing on this page is a recommendation to buy, sell, or hold any security or to use any particular product.